-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
 In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
-Talk to your doctor about what scans and tests you may need as part of your treatment - Clotting factors you give yourself by injection if you have hemophilia - Transplant/Immunosuppressive Drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
-You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
-Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug

-Some drugs may be subject to step therapy.

-Medicare Part B Insulin Drugs

-\$0 copay for Medicare-covered Part B insulin drugs.
+Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have hemophilia Transplant/Immunosuppressive Drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
+You must have Part A at the time you get immunosuppressive drugs.
+Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Some drugs may be subject to step therapy.
+Medicare Part B Insulin Drugs \$35 copay for Medicare-covered Part B insulin drugs.
 Insulin cost sharing is subject to a copay cap of \$35 for one-month's supply of insulin.

-Other Medicare Part B Drugs

-\$0 copay for other Medicare-covered Part B drugs.
+Prior Authorization may be required.
+Other Medicare Part B Drugs 0% coinsurance for Medicare-covered Part B allergy antigens.
+20% coinsurance for all other Medicare-covered Part B drugs.
 Prior Authorization may be required.